 Selling your images digitally can significantly lower your expenses.
 Besides, some people prefer digital copies over printed ones.
-To sustain the digital aspect of your business, you’ll need to have hard drives, an online gallery system, and cloud storage.
+To sustain the digital aspect of your photography business, you’ll need to have hard drives, an online gallery system, and cloud storage.

 Cost of Goods Sold

 This is the total cost of production of a service or goods, including the material and labor costs.
 If you are providing a photo album with printed photos, this isn’t merely the cost of the print itself.
-The costs of goods sold must cover post-production charges, packaging, and shipping expenses.
+The cost of goods sold must cover post-production charges, packaging, and shipping expenses.

-If you’re also managing the photo editing or image retouching part of the business, mention the corresponding prices in your photography pricing sheet as well.
+If you’re also managing the photo editing or image retouching part of the photography business, mention the corresponding prices in your professional photography pricing sheet as well.
 Be sure to add all related fees associated with the final deliverables.

 Copyright and Usage

 You automatically own the copyright of every image you take.
 When you give up the copyright, you lose the chance to make future income from the images through reselling or publication.

 With lots of competition in the local market, there are photographers who are willing to give up their rights by selling their copyright.
 Meanwhile, some clients don’t want photographers posting their pictures because of privacy concerns.

 If you need to transfer the copyright of your images, make sure it comes with a corresponding price.
 This usually means 50% to 100% of your work, and you must determine the scope and duration of use.